Urinary-Tract Infection Survey

 CollaborationsAustralian Disaster and Relief Agency, Australasian Research Institute, Trans Pacific Union Mission of the Seventh-Day Adventist Church, Fiji Mission of the SDA Church, Fiji Ministry of Health, Vanuatu Mission of the SDA Church, Vanuatu Ministry of Health, Solomon Islands Mission of the SDA Church, Solomon Islands Ministry of Health.

-PhD StudentsMs Pia Reierson is a PhD student at Avondale College of Education, and Drs Lillian Kent and Darren Morton are her doctoral supervisors.
+PhD StudentsMs Pia Reierson is a PhD student at Avondale University of Education, and Drs Lillian Kent and Darren Morton are her doctoral supervisors.

 Testing a predictive model of family functioning and psychological distress in family caregivers supporting relatives with severe traumatic brain injury